bloublou2014/elasticsearch-blopf/README.md

-kopf
+blopf
 =======================

-kopf is a simple web administration tool for [elasticsearch](http://elastic.co) written in JavaScript + AngularJS + jQuery + Twitter bootstrap.
+blopf is a simple web administration tool for [elasticsearch](http://elastic.co) written in JavaScript + AngularJS + jQuery + Twitter bootstrap.

 It offers an easy way of performing common tasks on an elasticsearch cluster.
 Not every single API is covered by this plugin, but it does offer a REST client which allows you to explore the full potential of the ElasticSearch API.